sebspion/reqs/draft-ietf-lake-reqs.md

 3. To limit the impact of a key compromise, BSI, NIST and ANSSI and other organizations recommend in other contexts frequent renewal of keys by means of Diffie-Hellman key exchange.
 This may be a symmetric key authenticated key exchange, where the symmetric key is obtained from a previous asymmetric key based run of the AKE.

-To summarize, even if it we are unable to give precise numbers for AKE frequency, a lightweight AKE
+To summarize, even if it we are unable to give precise numbers for AKE frequency, a lightweight AKE:

 * reduces the time for network formation and AKE runs in challenging radio technologies,
 * allows devices to quickly re-establish security in case of reboots, and
-* enables support for recommendations of frequent key renewal
+* enables support for recommendations of frequent key renewal.

 # Requirements Summary

-* The AKE must support PSK, RPK and certificate based authentication with PFS and crypto agility for AKE as well as OSCORE, be 3-pass and support transport over CoAP.
+* The AKE must support PSK, RPK and certificate based authentication with PFS and crypto agility for AKE as well as OSCORE, have 3 flights and support transport over CoAP.
 It is required to support different schemes for transporting and identifying credentials.

 * After the AKE run, the peers must be mutually authenticated, agree on a shared secret with PFS and good amount of randomness, peer identifiers (potentially short), and COSE algorithms to use.